UTSCCSCC01/TimeShare/backend/documentation/group.md

 **Create Public Group**
 ----
-  Attempts to create a public group.
+  Attempts to create a group.
 Returns validation errors if any, otherwise the newly created object.
+Defaults to public group if type not specified

 * **URL**